-Housing costs were the most significant deduction to household incomes in those households with children in 2014, representing 36% of gross income in one adult (16-64) with children and 24% of gross income in two adults (16-64) with children households.
-Conversely housing costs are lowest as a proportion of gross income in two adult households, where at least one adult is aged over 65 years, representing 6.3% of gross income in two adults (65 and over) households and 9.4% of gross income in two adults (one 16-64, one 65 and over) households.
+Housing costs were the most significant deduction to household incomes in those households with children in 2017, representing 35% of gross income in one adult (16-64) with children and 24% of gross income in two adults (16-64) with children households.
+Conversely housing costs represent just 5% of gross income in two adults (65 and over) households and 8% of gross income in two adults (one 16-64, one 65 and over) households.
 This is unsurprising given that a high proportion of households within these two categories are owner occupiers without a mortgage, whose rent or mortgage will be zero.

-Income tax, represents the most significant deduction to household incomes in larger households specifically two adults (16-64) with children, and three and four adults (16-64) at 16.4% and 18.6% of equivalised gross income respectively.
+Income tax represents the most significant deduction to household incomes in larger households specifically two adults (16-64) with children, and three and four adults (16-64) at 18% and 20% of equivalised gross income respectively.
 Social security contributions also are most significant in larger households.
 Unsurprisingly for those households comprising adults aged over 65 years social security contributions are relatively low.